wunoman/xLB/README.md

 <img src="https://www.lua.org/images/logo.gif" />

 # xLB ( ver 0.0.1 )
 xlb is another library for binding C++ to Lua.
-It depends on C++17, It just one header file and do not need nothing else.
+It depends on C++17, and it's just one header file.

 ## Features
 + function